The Sheltered Storm

 Early on a Friday morning, in a pale yellow house at the top of a hill, a young man with a gun creeps into his mother’s bedroom, and puts his plan into action.

 Chapter 1: The Shooter

-Stockton, CA, 1989: A deranged wannabe-soldier attacks his old elementary school, using a rifle that soon becomes the focus of controversy
+Stockton, California: In January 1989, a disturbed wannabe-soldier attacks his old elementary school, using a rifle that soon becomes the focus of controversy.

 Chapter 2: Nancy